Could this former death squad member bring down Duterte?

 After decades in the employ of the Davao City government -- as an assassin, he says -- Matobato has now turned against his former paymaster.

-In testimony to the Philippines Senate in September, Matobato said he was part of the DDS, which he alleges was run on the orders of Duterte.
+In testimony to the Philippines Senate in September, Matobato said he was part of the Davao Death Squad (DDS), which he alleges was run on the orders of Duterte.

 "Our work was to kill criminals like drug pushers, rapists, snatchers," he testified at the time.
 "Those were the people we killed every day."